This post may contain affiliate links, where I earn from purchases at no extra cost to you. Thank you!

 SYDNEY HARBOUR BRIDGE:

-Sydney Harbour Bridge arches across Sydney Harbour and carries traffic including pedestrians and cyclists between North Shore, Sydney and Sydney City Business District.
+Sydney Harbour Bridge arches across Sydney Harbour, one of the famous tourist attractions in Sydney and carries traffic including pedestrians and cyclists between North Shore, Sydney and Sydney City Business District.
+Definitely one of the popular places to visit in Sydney.

 THE DAINTREE RAINFOREST: